yuanyuming/MateNote/7. Inbox/Make.md/Make.md.md

 # 🤩 Blink

-- Ideas can come any time even if you're not working on it.
+- Ideas can come any time.
-- With [Blink](https://www.make.md/docs/Blink), you can quickly capture your ideas anywhere without ever leaving your current one, enhancing efficiency and focus.
+- With [[Blink]], capture your ideas anywhere without leaving, enhancing efficiency and focus.
     _Blink is currently being reworked, stay tuned!_